sjp/sjp-site/_posts/2013-01-07-retiring-gomstreamer.md

 category: posts
 ---

-For the past couple of years I have been maintaining GOMstreamer so that those who wanted to watch the <a href="http://www.gomtv.net/">GSL</a> could do so without the need for the GOM Player.
+For the past couple of years I have been maintaining [GOMstreamer](/projects/gomstreamer/) so that those who wanted to watch the <a href="http://www.gomtv.net/">GSL</a> could do so without the need for the GOM Player.

 This was particularly useful for those on Linux or OSX who could not install the GOM Player (which only somewhat reliably worked on Windows).

 After a short while I realised that Windows users would also find value in avoiding the installation of yet another media player.
-To this end I developed GOMstreamer.NET in C#.
+To this end I developed {% ghr sjp GOMstreamer.NET %} in C#.

 A lot of people have emailed me to thank me for developing GOMstreamer, I appreciate your support.
 I would also like to thank the code contributions and suggestions that others have given me.